mcbuddy/testivai-visual-regression/README.md

 For issues and questions:
 - Create an issue in this repository
-- Check the documentation in each package
+- Check the documentation files
-- Review the examples in the package READMEs
+- Review the examples in the test files